insideout/ai/_posts/_archive/2020-01-14-facebook-taught-its-ai-to-speak-math.md

 ---
 category: news
 title: "Facebook taught its AI to speak math"
 excerpt: "Facebook managed this by not treating the equation like a math problem but rather like a language problem.
 Specifically the research team approached the issue using neural machine translation (NMT).
 In short, they taught an AI to speak math.
-The result was a system capable of solving equations in a fraction of the time that algebra-based ..."
+The result was ..."
 publishedDateTime: 2020-01-14T16:00:00Z
 webUrl: "https://www.engadget.com/2020/01/14/facebook-taught-its-ai-to-speak-math/"
 ampWebUrl: "https://www.engadget.com/amp/2020/01/14/facebook-taught-its-ai-to-speak-math/"